uviclibraries/vr-360tours/activity-google-earth.md

     -   Once you have clicked on this location, Google Earth will zoom in and switch to a real-image 3D view of it
     -   To change the view, repeat the steps for the 2D example (Note: no need to use SHIFT to rotate and tilt; the mouse does everything)
     -   Alternatively, using the search bar in the left column, you can search a specific place that is in your area and use that (in the example at the right, Bruce Hall is a center in Channel-Port Aux Basques, NL that Terry Fox made a speech at during his Marathon of Hope) and click **Add to project**, giving it the name of the overall location (e.g. Channel-Port Aux Basques)
+    -   Once you're happy with your view, click on **Capture this view** (which will then prompt you to save the location)
+6. Route
+    -   Selecting the **Draw line or shape** will allow you to create a route.
+To do this, click on your desired starting location and move your mouse to your next location.
+When you reach this next location, click again and continue to make as many points as you'd like!
+To complete the path, press **ENTER** when you're at your final point.
+You have now made a route!

+# **INCOMPLETE?**

 [NEXT ACTIVITY: Lapentor 360 Tour](activity-lapentor.html){: .btn .btn-blue }